 The value of protecting our historical resources is immeasurable; once lost, historic structures and areas cannot be replaced.
 They provide a sense of who we are and where we have been.
-Our community benefits from a balance between surviving historic resources and the new development occurring in this area.
+Our community benefits from a balance between preserved historic resources and new development.

-A battlefield park network in Frederick County and Winchester will provide substantial economic and educational benefits and will create a much desired avenue for heritage tourism.
+A battlefield park network in Frederick County and Winchester will provide substantial economic and educational benefits and will create a much-desired avenue for heritage tourism.
 Battlefield parks act as a means of meeting the County's growing need for green space and parkland by providing the opportunity for recreational facilities within the Parks and Recreation Department.
 Preserving battlefields and historic sites provides open spaces and scenic vistas.
 Incorporating trails, such as the five miles linking Route 661 to the Regency Lakes Community and Millbrook High School at the Third Battle of Winchester, complements the pedestrian and bike component of our transportation planning.